stellar/stellar-disbursement-platform-backend/dev/README.md

    - In this example, when registering, the payment receiver will be asked to verify their phone number and date of birth which will need to match the payment file instructions.

    - Upload the CSV and then click the Review button.
-When you are ready to start the disbursement click the `Confirm disbursement` button.
+When you are ready to start the disbursement, click the `Confirm disbursement` button.

    <img src="images/disbursement2.png" alt="alt text" width="40%">